 Investor sentiment is shifting with the times.
 As Bluebird, Novartis and Spark Therapeutics proved these treatments can move through the clinic and gain regulatory approval, investors became increasingly interested in marketing and manufacturing strategies — even for drugs in early development.

 "For so long, [gene therapy companies] didn't really trade on, 'What's my margin structure going to be?
 What's my distribution method?
 How do I realize attractive pricing in Europe versus Japan versus the U.S.?'"
-Faroohar said.
+Foroohar said.

 Now, investor awareness "about some of these very nuanced commercial questions is catching up."